tkharris/java-l1-splines/README.md

 [1]: Mariano Tepper and Guillermo Sapiro.
 L1 Splines for Robust, Simple, and Fast Smoothing of Grid Data. _CoRR_, 1208.2292, 2012.

 [2]: P. Brohan, J. J. Kennedy, I. Harris, S. F. B. Tett, and P. D. Jones.
-Uncertainty estimates in regional and global observed temperature changes: A new data set from 1850. _Journal of Geophisical Research, 111(D12):D12106+, June 2006.
+Uncertainty estimates in regional and global observed temperature changes: A new data set from 1850. _Journal of Geophisical Research_, 111(D12):D12106+, June 2006.